cvl-umass/riverscope/README.md

-# RiverScope: A Global Benchmark for Fine-Scale River Segmentation and Width Estimation
+# RiverScope: High-Resolution River Masking Dataset

 This repository contains information about the dataset.
 For information about training and models, go to: [RiverScope models](https://github.com/cvl-umass/riverscope-models)